JohnUiterwyk/GeneticVision/README.md

 > easy-square0001-mask.png
 > easy-square0002.png
 > easy-square0003-mask.png
 > ...
+Be sure to include the trailing slash.

-Command line usage: `--images path/to/images`
+Command line usage: `--images path/to/images/`
-Config file usage: `"images":"path/to/images"`
+Config file usage: `"images":"path/to/images/"`
+Option argument type: _string path to images directory_

 ### Max Generations
 Maximum number of generations to evolve a population.
 The evolution is terminated when a program reaches the target fitness or when the maximum number of generations has been reached.